“Yoga is the journey of the Self, through the Self, to the Self”

 My body became stronger.
 My mind more present.
 Less was more.
 Slow became nourishing and the source of compassion.
 Respecting my body and creating a long-term, sustainable practice.

-As I am now close to qualifying as a yoga teacher, I would like to share this with you.
+As I am now a qualified yoga teacher, I would like to share this with you.

 Classes are held through Zoom, and capped at 12 attendees.